elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/chapters/chapter_00.md

 [add-bioschemas file='docs/training-material.yaml']

 Most webmasters are familiar with HTML tags on their pages.
 Usually, HTML tags tell the browser how to display the information included in the tag.
-For example, <h1>Avatar</h1> tells the browser to display the text string "Avatar" in a heading 1 format.
+For example, `<h1>Avatar</h1>` tells the browser to display the text string "Avatar" in a heading 1 format.
 However, the HTML tag doesn't give any information about what that text string means—"Avatar" could refer to the hugely successful 3D movie, or it could refer to a type of profile picture—and this can make it more difficult for search engines to intelligently display relevant content to a user.

-Schema.org provides a collection of shared vocabularies webmasters can use to mark up their pages in ways that can be understood by the major search engines: Google, Microsoft, Yandex and Yahoo!
+Schema.org provides a collection of shared vocabularies webmasters can use to mark up their pages in ways that can be understood by the major search engines: Google, Microsoft and alike.

 You use the schema.org vocabulary along with the Microdata, RDFa, or JSON-LD formats to add information to your Web content.
 This guide will help get you up to speed with JSON-LD and Bioschemas so that you can start adding markup to your web pages.

 Although this guide focuses on Bioschemas and JSON-LD objects.
 The basic ideas (types, properties etc.) introduced here are relevant beyond JSON-LD and apply for other markup with microdata or RDFa.

-TODO: flowchart of use cases
+TODO: flowchart of use cases - HTML -> Static site generators -> CMS like Wordpress

 # Bioschemas profiles for training resources